jankaszel/hyperwell-thesis/chapters/introduction.md

 This thesis is aimed at readers with an affinity for computer technology, but not _necessarily_ computer scientists.
 While my own practice resides in computer science, this work involved research on collaborative systems as well as collaboration in the Digital Humanities, conducting studies, and raising questions on digital ownership.
 Furthermore, by presenting novel technologies that affect research data management, I want to _convince_ readers with a non-technical background to reflect on their digital practice.
 Parts of this thesis with less technical ambition will be highlighted below in @sec:structure.

 In many parts of this thesis, I will use a technological vocabulary. _P2P, DHT, TCP_—most of these abbreviations describe concepts and technology related to (decentralized) networks, while other terms relate to more abstract ideas.
-I aspire to introduce this vocabulary consequentially throughout this thesis, yet readers may find it helpful to conduct either the list of abbreviations (@sec:abbreviations) or the glossary (_TODO_).
+I aspire to introduce this vocabulary consequentially throughout this thesis, yet readers may find it helpful to conduct either the list of abbreviations or the glossary (_TODO_).

 ## The Web and Data Ownership